After the stories were told and the honors bestowed, the Last Roll Call on Sunday was like a punch to the gut.

 "I saw five of my soldiers impacted by the terrible nature of humanity," he said.
 "It all hurts when you don't understand why."

-Kelly is survived by his wife Tracy, daughter Cassidy and newborn son Tristan.
+Kelly's survivors include his wife, Tracy, daughter Cassidy and newborn son Tristan.